Category

 ▼What Did Workshop Participants Think?

-▼Trending Words Emerge from Student Proposals: TIPA, Retail Media, and More!
+▼Trending Terms Emerge from Student Proposals: TIPA, Retail Media, and More!

-【Day1】The Current State of Advertising from Dentsu Inc. Media Innovation Lab
+【Day1】The Current State of Advertising from Dentsu Inc. Media Innovation Lab's Perspective

 In July 2024, for the first workshop, lab members and volunteers from DENTSU CORPORATE ONE INC. visited Professor Satoshi Shimizu's seminar at Keio University's Mita Campus.
 This seminar, led by Professor Satoshi Shimizu, conducts practical marketing research centered on marketing strategy and consumer behavior theory.

 Next, we held an orientation for the workshop presentation topic.
-This time's theme is: "What will media, communication, or effective advertising and sales promotions look like in 10 years?"
+This time's theme is: "What will media, communication, or effective advertising and sales promotion look like in 10 years?"

-The reason we set this theme is that, with the emergence and proliferation of various digital services, particularly among young people, advertisers are increasingly requesting proposals using methods not seen before.
+The reason we set this theme is that, with the emergence and proliferation of various digital services, particularly among younger demographics, advertisers are increasingly requesting proposals using methods not seen before.
 As this trend intensifies, we believe it is meaningful to consider the future of advertising suited to the media and communication environment 10 years from now.

-Therefore, our lab's goal was to encourage students to freely explore the media and communication landscape of the next decade with their unique perspectives, aiming to gain insights into the potential of future advertising.
+Therefore, our lab's goal was to encourage students to freely explore the media and communication landscape of the future with their unique perspectives, aiming to gain insights into the possibilities for advertising in the years ahead.

 Finally, we held a free discussion among all participants about media usage.
-Among the diverse opinions exchanged, it was striking to learn that students watch terrestrial TV programs and commercials more frequently than commonly perceived, and they attend theaters to watch movies, not just relying on subscription services.
+Among the diverse opinions exchanged, what stood out was that students watch terrestrial TV programs and commercials more than the public perception suggests, and they also go to theaters to watch movies, not just relying on subscription services.

-After a five-month interval, we now reach the second day of the workshop.
+After a five-month interval, we now arrive at the second day of the workshop.

 【Day 2】What Do Students Envision for Media Communication, Advertising, and Sales Promotion in 10 Years?

-For the second workshop in December 2024, members of Professor Satoshi Shimizu's seminar visited the Dentsu Inc. headquarters building.
+For the second workshop in December 2024, we welcomed members of Professor Satoshi Shimizu's seminar to the Dentsu Inc. headquarters building.
 Three teams presented their ideas on the assigned topic.

 Team 1 presented an idea: displaying information about the development process behind products on store shelves, customized to match the individual's characteristics and preferences, on a display-equipped shopping cart.
-They proposed that the screen installed on the cart, which also incorporates checkout functionality, could serve as an information hub offering benefits for all three parties: the company, the retailer, and the consumer.
+They proposed that the screen installed on the cart, which also incorporates checkout functionality, could serve as a "win-win-win" information hub for companies, retailers, and consumers.

 Team 3 examined how how people spend their waiting time at fast-food restaurant registers influences their purchasing intent.

-We strongly sensed students' heightened awareness about time—feelings like "I don't want to waste time" or "I don't want to spend time bored"—and this made us realize it's a crucial point to consider when thinking about the next decade.
+We strongly sensed students' heightened awareness about time—such as "not wanting to waste time" or "not wanting to spend time bored"—and this made us realize it's a crucial point to consider when thinking about the next decade.

 Team 3 analyzed that time efficiency awareness will increase in media and advertising based on insights from the time-efficient generation.
-They presented specific ideas like communication concepts that boost satisfaction during wait times at fast- -food restaurants and time-efficient audio ads that you feel with your ears.
-(Photo right) Team 3 members presenting.
+They presented specific ideas, such as communication concepts that boost satisfaction during wait times at fast- -food restaurants, and time-efficient audio ads that can be experienced aurally.
+(Photo right) Team 3 members presenting their findings.

 After each team's presentation, feedback and comments were provided by domestic Dentsu Group employees who participated as observers and Professor Shimizu.
 This was followed by a free discussion involving all participants.
-We asked one of the employees who gave feedback after the workshop for their impressions...
+When asked for their impressions after the workshop, the employees who provided feedback shared...

 " What kind of future will unfold in 10 years?
-We gained tremendous inspiration and learning from the exciting worlds and ideas envisioned by the students themselves—who will likely be the core consumers driving the market. "
+We gained tremendous inspiration and learning from the exciting worlds and ideas envisioned by the students themselves—the very people who will likely drive the market as the core consumers. "

 " I was frankly surprised not only by the structure proving their hypotheses, but also by the overall organization of the materials and the ingenuity put into making explanations clear.
 Starting from the 'present' they feel in their daily lives, thoroughly thinking through hypotheses and challenges based on events around them and their own experiences – I believe this is also our daily routine and our starting point. "